RazvanGusatu/RazvanGusatuResume/README.md

-# RazvanGusatuResume
 This is my resume in html format.
 It is meant to demonstrate my ability to create a simple html page and manage a git repository.